shinemacro/s2i-java8/README.md

 OpenShift S2I Builder for Java8 Jar App
 ====
-This Source-to-Image Builder let's you create projects targetting Java OpenJDK 8.
+This Source-to-Image Builder let's you create projects targetting Java OpenJDK 8 and built with:
-Java8 app can built with:
 * maven
 * gradle